 More information on the Agency's activities can be found at: www.asc-csa.gc.ca

 2. Organization for the implementation of Access to Information activities

 The head of our institution pursuant to the Access to Information Act is the Minister of Industry.
-The Minister has delegated certain powers, duties and functions pursuant to the Act to the Director General, Corporate Services and to some officers and employees of the Canadian Space Agency.
+The Minister has delegated certain powers, duties and functions pursuant to the Act to the Vice President and to some officers and employees of the Canadian Space Agency.

-Operational responsibility for the implementation of the Act at the Canadian Space Agency has been delegated to the Access to Information and Privacy (ATIP) Coordinator who reports to the Director General, Corporate Services.
+Operational responsibility for the implementation of the Act at the Canadian Space Agency has been delegated to the Access to Information and Privacy (ATIP) Coordinator who reports to the Vice President.

 The Coordinator manages the Access to Information and Privacy Office.
 The Coordinator has a close working relationship with Executive Committee members concerning the application of, and compliance with, the Act.

 When an Access to Information request is received, the Coordinator consults the appropriate managers and, as required, the Legal Services Directorate, the Treasury Board Information Practices Group or other institutions.
-When the Coordinator identifies a record as one that should be exempted under the Act, a recommendation to that effect is made to the Director General, Corporate Services.
+When the Coordinator identifies a record as one that should be exempted under the Act, a recommendation to that effect is made to the Vice President.

-When a record is identified as exclusion under the Access to Information Act, the Coordinator recommends that the Legal Services Directorate consult with the Privy Council Office to confirm that it is an excluded record.
+When a record is identified as exclusion under the Access to Information Act, the Coordinator consults with the Legal Services Directorate to confirm that it is an excluded record.

 Formal requests made under the Act are carefully documented for reporting purposes and future reference.

 The Library at Headquarters in Longueuil makes available to the public the current version of Info Source, as well as departmental publications and manuals as requested under Section 71 of the Access to Information Act.
 The current version of Info Source can also be found at: www.asc-csa.gc.ca/eng/transparency/default.asp